Skip to main content

 Drain rate has been zero for longer than one minute while ingest is non-zero.
 Almost always a PostgreSQL connection issue — verify credentials, PgBouncer, and max_connections.

 Ingest rate has been zero for 5+ minutes.
 Your application may not be sending.
-Confirm NIGHTWATCH_TOKEN is set to the token from the NightOwl dashboard and that the Nightwatch package is installed and booted.
+Confirm NIGHTOWL_TOKEN in the customer app’s .env matches the token shown in the dashboard’s Settings → Agent token, and that the laravel/nightwatch package is installed and booted.

 What to do when it’s unhealthy